A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Puerto Bravo began as a small home business that took orders through Facebook.
 Its popularity encouraged head Chefs Luis Bautista and Viridiana Cano to open a permanent restaurant in busy Little India—you’ll spot it from the sparkling blue crab on the front window.
 One of the best new restaurants in Toronto, it specializes in regional cooking from Tampico in the Gulf of Mexico.

-It features dishes like wera tostadas, carne asada tacos, mashed potatoes with asadero cheese and carlota (Maria cookies layered with lime, condensed milk and cream cheese).
+It features dishes like wera tostadas, carne asada tacos, freshly cooked Argentinian shrimps and carlota (Marie biscuits layered with lime, condensed milk and cream cheese).
 Salsa is made in-house and a variety of cocktail options rotate on the weekends, ranging from papaya lime to cucumber mint.

-Puerto Bravo is open on Tuesdays to Sundays and serves a brunch menu on weekends.
+Puerto Bravo is open from Tuesday to Sunday and serves a brunch menu on weekends.
+Walk-in only.

 Location: 1425 Gerrard Street East, Toronto